hthota1/Airbnb-Recommendation-System-Japan/README.md

 - **Add** demographic data for reviewers.

 # For more information
-The complete analysis can be found in my [Jupyter Notebook]() and [presentation]().
+The complete analysis can be found in my [Jupyter Notebook](https://github.com/hthota1/Airbnb-Recommendation-System-Japan/blob/main/airbnb_analysis.ipynb) and [presentation](https://github.com/hthota1/Airbnb-Recommendation-System-Japan/blob/main/Presentation.pdf).

 For any additional questions, you can contact me:
 [Harshitha Thota](harshitha.thota@gmail.com)

 # Repository Structure
-├── data                           <- Data file used in this project
+├──data                                     <- Data file used in this project
+├── images
-├── images                         <- Contains images and graphs used in this project sourced from code and outside source
+<- Contains images and graphs used in this project sourced from code and outside source
+├── gitattributes.txt
+<- To track Data file using LFS
+├── gitignore.txt
-├── gitignore.txt                  <- Contains a list of files to be ignored from Github
+<- Contains a list of files to be ignored from Github
-├── airbnb_analysis.ipynb          <- Narrative documentation of the analysis in a Jupyter notebook
+├── presentation.pdf               <- PDF version of the project presentation
 ├── README.md                      <- The top-level README for reviewers of this project
-└── presentation.pdf               <- PDF version of the project presentation
+└── airbnb_analysis.ipynb          <- Narrative documentation of the analysis in a Jupyter notebook